-To be quite honest, it is hard to name a few places as tourist attractions on Srinagar Leh highway as the entire route is an attraction in itself.
+To be quite honest, it is hard to name just a few places as tourist attractions on Srinagar Leh highway as the entire route is an attraction in itself.
 Thousands of tourists travel on this road each year and I doubt that any of them have one particular place in mind that they want to see.
-While the route from Manali is considered to be more of an adventure, things are a little different when you travel from Srinagar.
-There is plenty on this road for everyone.
+Every turn of the road can be counted among places to visit from Srinagar to Leh.

 If adventure is what you seek, you will get it in loads.
 If lush green valleys are what attracted you here, you will not be disappointed even for a second.
-You can keep clicking your camera all day long if you have even slightest of interest in photography.
+You can keep clicking your camera all day long if you have even the slightest interest in photography.
 This is a road that will keep you glued to the window and at the edge of your seat at the same time.
-Bring your family along and they will talk about it for months to come.
-Journey on this road from one heaven to another (Kashmir to Ladakh) and you will not regret it.

 High Altitude Passes